Pravigan is a big scarf. A huge scarf. A big huge scarf in laceweight. A big huge scarf in laceweight two-colour brioche.

 I totally cheated.

 Slow going.
 And for some of us bears of little brain (or, more generously, little attention span), it's annoyingly easy to forget about going back to work that second colour.
 So I figured out how to do both colours in one row.
 It's very simple – as long as you're comfortable with holding one yarn in each hand.
 (Which is a great trick for colourwork generally, so if you're still attached to either the English or continental knitting style, I highly recommend training yourself in the other one.)
-This is how it's done.
+You also need to be able to purl with yarn in your left hand, which I personally find very much faster and easier.

 A typical brioche pattern for plain rib will look like this.